-This “collective awareness” of marijuana use isn’t really indicative of anything positively specific.
-“Collective awareness” could simply and only amount to the deliberate, systematic attempt to destigmatize its use and destructive social consequences.
-Which is why, in his words marijuana is no longer feared.
+This “collective awareness” of marijuana use isn’t indicative of anything positively specific.
+“Collective awareness” could only amount to the deliberate, systematic attempt to destigmatize its use and destructive social consequences.
+This is why in his words, marijuana is no longer feared.

 But people aren’t afraid of many things that aren’t good for them or society.
 The lack of fear isn’t enough to justify marijuana’s acceptance or full legalization.

-Additionally, God through Jesus created a multiplicity of other things that were wholesome that can nevertheless be used for less than noble, even destructive purposes.
+Additionally, through Jesus, God created an assortment of other wholesome things that can nevertheless be used for less than noble, even destructive purposes.
 God created sex, so should Christians argue in favor of legalizing prostitution or other sexual behaviors that undermine the intrinsic goodness of God’s creation and plan for healthy sexual activity?

 Corey proactively defends his support for legalization:

-Nice, convenient catch, but this certainly isn’t credible, especially when it comes to drug use.
+Nice, convenient catch, but this certainly isn’t credible, especially regarding drug use.
 And what for Corey constitutes “a responsible middle ground” of marijuana use?
 Who defines this so-called responsible middle ground?
 Corey?
 Drug counselors?
 Former drug addicts?

 Using this reasoning, what is Corey’s counsel to Christians who currently use marijuana?
-Or who’re tempted to use marijuana?
-What about those who’ve become addicted to marijuana – that they probably shouldn’t have used it?
+Or who’s tempted to use marijuana?
+What about those who’ve become addicted to marijuana – probably shouldn’t have used it?
 Okay, when the “you can use it but probably shouldn’t” suggestion has been ignored, and the threshold of using or abusing marijuana has been breached, what does Corey recommend?
-Has he given thought to the reality that marijuana use prevents people from coming to Christ, or that it has potentially led people away from Christ?
+Has he thought about the reality that marijuana use prevents people from coming to Christ or that it has potentially led people away from Christ?